Confessions of a Cholera Girl

 (11:47 – 11:50)

-It is just like a permanently shut down.
+It’s just like a permanently shut down.
 Yeah.
 Yeah.

 (11:50 – 12:18)